 The resolution also called upon the Ohio Division of Mines and

-Reclamations to deny permits 7 and 8 filed by Ohio Valley Coal Co.
+Reclamations to deny permits 7 and 8 filed by Ohio Valley Coal Co. that

 would damage and destroy Dysart Woods.